 Our provision for credit losses is a charge to income in order to bring our ACL to a level deemed appropriate by management.
-For a description of the factors taken into account by management in determining the ACL see "- Financial Condition-ACL on LHI".
-The benefit for credit losses was \$3.3 million for the year ended December 31, 2021, compared to a provision for credit losses of \$56.6 million for the same period in 2020, a decrease of \$59.9 million, or 105.9%.
-The decreased provision for credit losses was primarily attributable to changes in the Texas economic forecasts used in the CECL model during the year ended December 31, 2021.
-These changes in the Texas economic forecasts were made to reflect the expected impact of the COVID-19 pandemic as of December 31, 2021 compared to such forecasts utilized in the CECL model for the year ended December 31, 2020.
-ACL as a percentage of LHI, excluding MW and PPP loans, was 1.15% and 1.80% at December 31, 2021 and 2020, respectively.
+For a description of the factors taken into account by management in determining the ACL see "-Financial Condition-ACL on LHI".
+The provision for credit losses was \$27.0 million for the year ended December 31, 2022, compared to a benefit for credit losses of \$3.3 million for the same period in 2021, an increase to the provision of \$30.3 million.
+The increased provision for credit losses was primarily attributable to changes in the Texas economic forecasts and loan growth used in the CECL model during the year ended December 31, 2022.
+These changes in the Texas economic forecasts were made to reflect changes in economic factors such as rising interest rates, inflation and labor supply as of December 31, 2022 compared to such forecasts utilized in the CECL model for the year ended December 31, 2021.
+ACL as a percentage of LHI, excluding MW and PPP loans, was 1.01% and 1.15% at December 31, 2022 and 2021, respectively.